ItsAmoduu/Calculator/README.md

 ## Usage

-After starting the program, you will be presented with a menu with the following options:
+After starting the program, you will see a menu with the following options:

 1. Addition ➕
 2. Subtraction ➖